 Their letters may be confusing as you may not recognise the debt amount.
 It may also seem strange to have to owe a company you may not have dealt with in the past this amount of money.
 However, this doesn’t mean that they’re not legitimate or out to scam you.
 They now legally own the debt, so instead of owing the original company, you now officially owe Max Recovery Limited.

 Max Recovery has been known to contact via the phone and with letters.

 Is Max Recovery Ltd a legitimate company?

 Receiving correspondence from any company or individual you don’t recognise is always a cause for concern – with scams becoming more and more elaborate, you should always approach these sorts of letters or calls with caution.
 It can also be a cause of stress and panic when a letter from an unknown company arrives – but Max Recovery Limited is indeed a legitimate company.
-As mentioned earlier, they’re registered with Companies House – but if you’re looking for a website or a social media page, you’re out of luck.
-There’s some more information here on their parent company, J. P. Morgan’s website.
+As mentioned earlier, they’re registered with Companies House.
+You can find their website here.
+Also, there’s some more information here on their parent company, J. P. Morgan’s website.